-The important clarification in the definition enhances the community's understanding that machetes may only be possessed to carry while used for a lawful excuse and cannot be sold to children or purchased by them.
+This important clarification in the definition will enhance the community's understanding that machetes may only be possessed, carried and used with a lawful excuse and cannot be sold to children or purchased by them.

 I cannot think what a lawful excuse would be when you are roaming around the middle of the night with one in your backpack.
 If someone turns up and says, 'I'm going home to do the gardening,' is that a lawful excuse?
 For heaven's sake, we have got to get rid of these machetes once and for all.